nyu-python-programming/course-material/syllabus.md

 Students are expected to consult the [Student Etiquette FAQ](etiquette.md) prior to asking questions of the tutors, professor, or other students.
 This allows us to focus our time on questions of greater significance.

-### Discord
+### Messaging

-Our course uses Discord as its main communication channel for announcements and discussion.
+Our course uses Slack as its main communication channel for announcements and discussion.
 This is a good place to ask questions that anyone - other students, graders, tutors, or the professor - can answer.

-- You are not required to supply any personally-identifiable information when signing up for Discord.
+- You are not required to supply any personally-identifiable information when signing up for Slack.
 Discuss with the professor if you have concerns or questions about privacy.
-- **You must create your own _private_ channel in Discord** and invite our graders to join it - name this channel `assgn_fb1258`, where `fb1258` is replaced with your own NYU Net ID.
+- **You must create your own _private_ channel in Slack** and invite our graders to join it - name this channel `assgn_fb1258`, where `fb1258` is replaced with your own NYU Net ID.

 ### Tutoring